Types of Ecommerce CMS: Which Option to Select for Enterprises

 Traditional open-source CMSs, like WordPressDrupal, and Joomla, have tightly coupled frontend and backend layers.

 An open-source CMS allows merchants to design a store presentation layer at the base level using premade website templates and plugins.
-However, if you need to modify, extend, or add custom website elements, you’ll need to update the CMS code base, i.e., hire developers to facilitate the development.
+However, if you need to modify, extend, or add custom website elements, you’ll need to update the CMS code base, i.e., hire Software Developers to facilitate the development.

 Headless CMSs, like Contentful and Storyblock, are back-end-only systems that act primarily as content repositories.

 But where’s the front end, then?
-Headless CMSs don’t offer one, allowing developers to define a custom presentation layer for all channels using any framework.
+Headless CMSs don’t offer one, allowing Software Developers to define a custom presentation layer for all channels using any framework.
 So basically, you can connect multiple frontends for your web, IoT, and store kiosks and simultaneously manage them from one engine.

 Differences Between Architectures of Traditional and Headless CMS